trentm/apm-nodejs-http-client/README.md

 Arguments:

-- `error` - A error object that can be serialized to JSON
+- `error` - An error object that can be serialized to JSON
 - `callback` - Callback is called when the `error` have been flushed to the underlying system